-Third, IT can be requested to ease and standardize technological commodities and to streamline internal IT processes and governance structures.
+Third, IT can be required to ease and standardize technological commodities and to streamline internal IT processes and governance structures.
 Here, the major goal is to decrease costs.
-As an example, IT can be requested to decrease costs for data storage, i.e., by switching from on premise storage to cloud solutions.
+As an example, IT can be requested to decrease costs for data storage, i.e., by switching from on-premise storage to cloud solutions.

-One can image that business has many demands IT must meet, as some activities or processes are either impossible, or at least “painful” to execute without IT support.
+One can imagine that a business has many demands that IT must meet, as some activities or processes are either impossible or at least “painful” to execute without IT support.
 Taking marketing operations as an example, the benefit of IT to support standard processes becomes obvious.
-Whereas the management of customer relations, that is for example, to send a welcome E-Mail after the first purchase, to send a birthday voucher, and to provide tailored offerings based on prior purchases, can become quite time-consuming when done manually, a software can automate all this.
+Whereas the management of customer relations, for example sending a welcome e-mail after the first purchase, sending a birthday voucher, or providing tailored offerings based on prior purchases, can become extremely time-consuming when done manually, software can automate all of this.

-In this context, a demand or requirement management is needed to collect, understand, and prioritize the incoming demands form the various business units.
-This way, business requirements can be processed in quality, time, and budget, and with the given IT resources.
-The proactive management of IT demands is of major importance in order to keep business requests within the frame.
+In this context, demand or requirement management is needed to collect, understand, and prioritize the incoming demands from the various business units.
+In this way, business requirements can be processed to defined quality standards, on time and within budget, and with the given IT resources.
+The proactive management of IT demands is of major importance in order to keep business requests achievable.
 Otherwise, organizations are confronted with a dilemma.
 That is, the need for process automation and improvement from a technical perspective is remorseless and requires ongoing support of newly automated processes.
-Having this increasing IT demand on the hand, IT resources within an organization are comparably fixed.
+However, despite facing this ever-increasing IT demand, IT resources within an organization are relatively fixed.
 Consequently, IT operations are often outsourced to third-party providers.
-To put an end to this spiral, organizations must proactively manage demands and make use of demand management tools, for example, by offering a service catalogue which entails prices for IT services, allowing business managers to make informed demands.
+To put an end to this spiral, organizations must proactively manage demands and make use of demand management tools, for example, by offering a service catalog that lists prices for IT services, allowing business managers to make informed demands.

 Organization

-The organization of the IT is another important element of IT and refers to mid to long-term, stable structuring of the IT , considering the IT employees and their competencies.
-There is no first-best-organization of the IT, but it requires a targeted set up that best meets individual organizational demands.
-There are different ways to organize the IT within a company.
-The scope for action ranges from an almost completely outsourced IT to an external provider, via the model of a subsidiary, to an internal IT department that performs all its tasks itself.
+The organization of IT is another important element and refers to the mid- to long-term stable structuring of IT resources, taking into account the IT employees and their competencies.
+There is no best organization for IT: it requires a targeted approach that best meets individual organizational demands.
+There are different ways to organize IT within a company.
+The scope for action ranges from an almost completely outsourced IT delivery by an external provider, via the model of a subsidiary, to an internal IT department that performs all its tasks itself.
 The decision for a specific organizational model depends on the characteristics of the individual organization.
 However, every model has its advantages and disadvantages.
-In the following, the most important ways to organize the IT shall be outlined and briefly evaluated (Johanning, 2019)
+In the following, the most common ways to organize IT are outlined and briefly evaluated (Johanning, 2019):

-The IT as part of a business unit: The IT is assigned to a specific business unit, for example, finance.
-It is not steered by the management, but by the area manager of the business unit.
+IT as part of a business unit: IT is assigned to a specific business unit, for example, finance.
+It is not steered by management but by the area manager of the business unit.

-The IT as own unit: The IT is anchored on the same level as other business units and reports directly to the management.
+IT as its own unit: IT is anchored on the same level as other business units and reports directly to management.

-The IT as staff position: As staff position, the IT is directly connected to the management.
-In this role, they only provide services and consulting, and do not have any authority.
+IT as a staff position: As a staff position, IT is directly connected to management.
+In this role, it only provides services and consulting and does not have any authority.

-The IT as matrix organization: This organizational model combines a central and decentral approach.
-One part of the IT is directly subordinated to the management, being responsible for general IT guidelines.
-The other part of the IT is attached to the business units, being responsible for the execution of the general guidelines according to the respective business needs.
+IT as a matrix organization: This organizational model combines the centralized and decentralized approaches.
+One part of IT is directly subordinated to management, being responsible for general IT guidelines.
+The other part of IT is attached to the business units, being responsible for the execution of the general guidelines according to the respective business needs.